 Probably our theology.
 Early on, Liddell possessed more of a rigid understanding of the Law of God’s Word.

 The degree to which he observed the Sabbath is well known and documented, but this also spilled into his everyday spiritual walk.
 He lived a life of strict obedience to God’s Word.
 His relentless quest for perfection bordered on a works righteousness mentality.

 Ultimately, he warmed to some Gospel grace tendencies in his later years.

 My theology is more balanced with a constant tension between the Law & Gospel of God’s Word.
 I spend a great deal of time musing on the intersection between how I stand before Christ— a 100% passive righteousness received from God—and how I interact with the world— an active righteousness of my own service.

 What quality of Eric’s do you most want to imitate?

 He seemed to cheerfully make time for all in every circumstance.
 I can tend to be more selfish with my time.

-Want to know more about Eric Liddell’s and Eric Eichinger’s years in China?
-Check out our second interview here!
+Want to know more about Eric Liddell and Eric Eichinger’s years in China?
+Read our second interview about Final Race interview here!
 Eichinger shares how God called him to China, how he met Liddell’s daughters, and how he retraced Liddell’s steps in China, Scotland, and Canada.
 Don’t miss it!